cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 <details>
 <summary>
-You will likely see unmet peer-dependency logs for babel and webpack. (toggle for example output).
+You will likely see unmet peer-dependency logs for babel and webpack (toggle for example output).
 </summary>

 ```bash